-After you complete the course, the food handler test is the last thing that stands between you and your food handler card.
+After you complete the course, the food handler test is the last thing that stands between you and your food handler card, also known as a food handlers certificate.

 Most food handler tests — including FoodSafePal’s — consist of 40 multiple-choice questions on key food safety principles.

 If you know these principles, you’re guaranteed to pass the food handler exam and reap all the benefits of holding a food handler card.

 However, while it’s important to pay close attention throughout the entire course, you may wonder which food safety principles are the must-knows to pass your exam.